Xing Gao: Background

 Xing Gao born in Mao County (鄚縣; in present-day Renqiu, Hebei), Hejian Commandery to a wealthy Chinese landowning family in the commandery.
 He initially served as a registrar in Pingbei Prefecture (平北府), You province.
 During the outbreak of Du Luozhou and Ge Rong's rebellion in 526, he brought his forces to defend the city of Mocheng (莫城; also in present-day Renqiu) and opposed them for roughly three years.
 As the imperial forces suffered a string of defeats and the power of the rebel armies grew, Xing Gao brought with him 10,000 refugees from the Hebei region to cross south of the Yellow River and occupy Beihai Commandery in Qing province.

 The Hebei refugees were treated poorly by the natives of the Shandong region.
 Empress Dowager Hu planned on establishing new counties and commanderies for the refugees in Qing, and the provincial inspector, Yuan Shijun even petitioned for the creation of Xin'an Commandery (新安郡), with Xing Gao to serve as the commandery's first Administrator.
 However, the petition never came to fruition; instead, Xing Gao soon received news that his cousin, Xing Ziyao (邢子瑤) was appointed Administrator in their hometown of Hejian, which left him humiliated and resentful.

 In June or July 528, Xing Gao rebelled, proclaiming himself the King of Han and changing the reign era to Tiantong (天統).
 He received widespread support among the Hebei refugees, and within ten days, his forces grew to 100,000.
-At the time, the people of Henan often mocked the Hebei natives for their obsession elm leaves.
+At the time, the people of Henan often mocked the Hebei natives for their obsession with elm leaves.
 As Xing Gao and his followers plundered and killed wherever they went, the people of Shandong therefore gave them the derisive name of "Elm-eating Bandits" (𦧟榆賊).
 The rebels marched eastward, conquering Guang province (光州; area east of the Jiaolai river in Shandong) all the way to the sea before returning.